Solar irradiance: Global cooling

 Measuring a surface's capacity to reflect solar irradiance is essential to passive daytime radiative cooling, which has been proposed as a method of reversing local and global temperature increases associated with global warming.
 In order to measure the cooling power of a passive radiative cooling surface, both the absorbed powers of atmospheric and solar radiations must be quantified.
 On a clear day, solar irradiance can reach 1000 W/m^{2} with a diffuse component between 50 and 100 W/m^{2}.
 On average the cooling power of a passive daytime radiative cooling surface has been estimated at ~100-150 W/m^{2}.

 Space

 Insolation is the primary variable affecting equilibrium temperature in spacecraft design and planetology.

 Solar activity and irradiance measurement is a concern for space travel.
 For example, the American space agency, NASA, launched its Solar Radiation and Climate Experiment (SORCE) satellite with Solar Irradiance Monitors.

+Other applications

+Other applications of act or process of exposing to the rays of the sun include: